-31 December 2021
+31 December 2022

-Tax to the state budget (i) 3.501.131
+Tax to the state budget (i) 3.753.480

-Liabilities to employees (i) 5.039.889
+Liabilities to employees (i) 5.548.309

-Debt for untaken leave (ii) 2.398.500
+Debt for untaken leave (ii) 2.884.108

-Liabilities from third party services (i) 12.194.988
+Liabilities from third party services (i) 19.101.143

-Total 23.134.507
+Interest for subordinated loan interest 3.915.120

-(i) This amount was reclasified from statutory balance sheet row 132 "Other liabilities, including tax debts and social security debts".
+Total 35.202.159

-(ii) This amount was reclasified from statutory balance sheet row 123 "Other provisions".
+- (i) This amount was reclasified from statutory balance sheet row 132 "Other liabilities, including tax debts and social security debts". - (ii) This amount was reclasified from statutory balance sheet row 123 "Other provisions".

-Note 12 Financial liabilities other than debts owed to credit institutions statutory balance sheet are not recognized).
+Note 12 Financial liabilities other than debts owed to credit institutions

-In this position the Company has reclassified the amount of tax on profit for year 2021, due to the State Budget, from the position "Other liabilities, including tax debts and social security debts" from the statutory balance sheet.
+In this position the Company has reclassified the amount of tax on profit for year 2022, due to the State Budget, from the position "Other liabilities, including tax debts and social security debts" from the statutory balance sheet.

-Also at this position in the economic balance sheet according to the requirements of Solvency II are presented the Lease liabilities, according to IFRS 16 (adjustment of RON 11.927.632, because in
+Also, at this position in the economic balance sheet according to the requirements of Solvency II are presented the Lease liabilities, according to IFRS 16 (adjustment of RON 14.941.263, because in statutory balance sheet are not recognized).